 While MIDC is supposed to consult with Regional Plans to assess their estates’ fit with economic developments and potential in the region, this rarely happens because interviews with MIDC officials revealed that they consider Regional Plans out of date (revised once in 20 or more years).
+Moreover, Regional Plans only denote broad land uses and as such do not specify the type of industrial activity that can be supported in a particular land use category.
 The city’s Development Plan (DP) is likewise rarely considered when establishing an estate because industrial planning takes places divorced from urban policies/plans of the town it is located.
 For instance the MIDC Akkalkot was set up in 1970 when Solapur already had a 100- year history of textile industry and yet it did not constitute a textile zone.
 Ratnagiri town along the West coast of India and famous for its fisheries had to advocate with the state government in order to obtain ‘industry’ status for its fishing industry and qualify fish processing industries for plots within the Ratnagiri MIDC estate.
 Decisions on categorization of zones, which has implications for provision of special facilities, are made centrally by MIDC in consultation with the Industries Department.
 There is little clarity on how these decisions are made.
 Field level findings indicate that it occurs in response to advocacy from bigger and more organized industries.
-This disproportionately benefits bigger, more organized industries that can advocate at state level
+Or else, the decision to locate industrial estates is politically motivated.
+This disproportionately benefits bigger, more organized industries that can advocate at state level while small scale industries, based on local labour and locally appropriate technologies are neglected.